estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 ### THE ESSENTIAL PART OF THE SCRIPT
 - You may comment these lines if you dont want to produce a single file `0mv_file.txt` that contains commands to
 - Create directories (all in doublequotes) based on the recognized tiktok username
 - Dont worry - no illegal - characters but WARNING  - "." - is legal".
-It may treated as hidden folders if is the 1st char.
+It may treated as hidden folders if it is the 1st char.
 - and then transfer all downloaded tiktok files under their respecting username.
 - This is done by producing lines like: